 How many people do we need to have at a workshop?

-Generally, we ask that you commit to having at least 25 people at the workshop.
+Generally, we ask that you commit to having at least 25 people at a live workshop.
+For virtual workshops, we CAP participants at 20 in order to engage all participants in the medium.
 Depending on which workshop you would like us to deliver, we may also ask that you do your best to include certain people in that group, like board members, social justice team members, etc.

 How do I schedule a workshop?